Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Method

 \subsection{Mid-Level Input Representation}

 Information in the mid-level input representation includes road relevant structures, planned route, current and past poses of ego vehicle and other vehicles, and traffic light state.
+These mid-level inputs are selected based on BEV input representation used in the previous works~\cite{bansal2019chauffeurnet}.
 Each of these is described using one or more channels of a 11-channel image, as illustrated in Fig.~\ref{fig:inputs}.

 In simulation experiments, the perception and route information is provided by the CARLA simulator \cite{dosovitskiy2017carla}.